I am a writer

 I am a critic

 with book review and literary commentary published in the Times Literary Supplement, the Guardian, Glasgow Review of Books, Review 31, Scottish Review of Books, The List, The Skinny, and others.
-I undertook the inaugural Scottish Review of Books Emerging Critics Scheme mentored by Alan Taylor and returned as a mentor myself, and also serve on the Saltire Society’s literary awards judging panel.
+I undertook the inaugural Scottish Review of Books Emerging Critics Scheme mentored by Alan Taylor and returned as a mentor myself, and have also served on the Saltire Society’s literary awards judging panel.

 I am a publisher